Jeff Rindler is the Executive Director of the Hudson Valley LGBTQ Community Center….

-Farrell Greenwald Brenner is excited to join the Center during a period of growth and action, and to bring her passion for LGBTQ history and justice, feminism, community-building and The X-Files to the table with her.
-Farrell serves on the board of the Rhinebeck Theatre Society, is a member of Congregation Emmanuel of the Hudson Valley, and is a new skater with the Mid-Hudson Misfits Roller Derby.
+Farrell Brenner brings her passion for LGBTQ history and justice, feminism, community-building, and The X-Files to the table as Director of Programs and Services.
+Prior to this position she served as the Center’s Program Specialist for a year and a half.
+Farrell serves on the board of the Rhinebeck Theatre Society, is a member of Congregation Emmanuel of the Hudson Valley, and is a skater with the Mid-Hudson Misfits Roller Derby.
 She is a queer troublemaker and a Dana Scully enthusiast and in 2017 published her first book, a collection of poetry, with Headmistress Press.
 Born and raised in Orange County, NY, she has served her community there as a Mental Health Association helpline volunteer since 2013.
-She also speaks French and some Polish, and wants to learn Yiddish by 2030.
+She also speaks French and some Russian and Polish, and wants to learn Yiddish by 2030.

-Julia is the newest member of the Center family.
-She comes with many years of experience in both office management and bookkeeping and looks forward to using her experience to benefit the Center.
+Julia comes with many years of experience in both office management and bookkeeping and looks forward to using her experience to benefit the Center.
 Julia is involved in youth sports, specifically swimming, and sits on the Executive Boards of the Dutchess Ulster Swim Organization (DUSO) and the Northern Dutchess Aquatic Club (NDAC).
 When not at a swim meet, Julia likes to spend her time hiking, singing jazz, and taking pictures of the world around her.